 Consider your contact page your digital visiting card.
 Therefore, you need to put in more time and thoughts while designing your contact page because it's where you begin your relationship with potential customers.

-This article will provide you an insight into what contact us pages mean to your business success, what makes the contact us page excellent and some of the best contact us page examples.
+This article will provide you an insight into what contact us pages mean to your business success, what makes the contact us page excellent, and some of the best contact us landing page examples.

 Most contact pages follow a regular format.
 They have an email address, contact number, and location on a solid colored background, and voila, the contact page is done.

 But do you think a basic contact page would inspire people to reach out and connect?
 We are told not to judge a book by its cover, but let's be honest, we all do, especially when it comes to investing our money.
 We as consumers have evolved so much today.
 We prefer responsive websites, engaging content, videos, landing pages and the list goes on.
 We don't really pay attention to something if it doesn't attract us.

 Let's take an example.
 Suppose there are two marketing companies, let's say X and Y. The services provided by X are outstanding, while for Y, not so much.
 However, X has a really dull, regular contact us page.
 On the other hand, Y has this super cool and vibrant contact page that attracts the visitor the moment they land up on that page.
 So, what happens is Y gets reached out more while X doesn't get as many opportunities to create the magic.

 So what makes the excellent Contact Us page?

 An excellent Contact Us page finds the perfect balance between making it easier to reach the organization and sharing resources that the visitors can use to get answers to their questions right away.

 An ideal "Contact Us" page should perform certain functions: